 If you are not giving your dog the attention it seeks, then it could be that the reason why do dogs eat grass is because it lacks physical and mental stimulation from their fur parents.

 Since dogs are intelligent creatures, they’ve figured that if they tear up the lawn upside down, their human families will notice them.
 In short, not only are they feeling left-out but they are a bunch of bored dogs who just want to have a good time, and eating grass is one of those.

 Another possible reason why dogs eat grass is because of anxiety.
 An anxious dog’s coping mechanism could be is to eat grass.
 Sounds weird to you?
 Not really, look at it this way-some anxious individuals bite their fingernails or chew a piece gum each time they are in a stressful situation.
 Those acts decrease anxiety levels.
 The same could hold for dogs.

-4. Dog Eating Grass Could Be a Sign of Worm Infestation
+4. Sign of Worm Infestation

 Your dog’s ancestors – the wolves are believed to have eaten grass to get rid of intestinal parasites.
 As mentioned, the grass is a roughage, thus, it helped increase the movements in the intestine and helped expel the worms from their system.